History of February

 Originally, King Numa Pompilius, the legendary second king of Rome following Romulus, added the month to the original 10-month calendar back in 713 B.C.
 It had the distinction of being, until 450 B.C., the last month of the year, with March 1 being New Year, as I discussed previously.
 When Julius Caesar reformed the calendar in 46 B.C., the month was assigned only 28 days (29 days in Leap Years).

 Thirty days hath September,

 The leap year, which comes once in four,

 What important things happen in this shortest month of the year?

 - February 1 is celebrated as Ice Cream for Breakfast Day, regrettably limited to only one day a year.

 - It’s also National Snack Food Month and National Chocolate Lovers Month for those with a sweet tooth.

 - Because it’s also American Heart Month and National Dental Health Month, you might want to ignore the previous two bullets.

-- Chinese New Year or Spring Festival is big in Asia, and where ever Chinese people have migrated to, about 20% of the planet observes this holiday.
-Expect travel changes this year in a Coronavirus world.
+- Chinese New Year or Spring Festival (or Lunar New Year) is significant in Asia, and wherever Chinese people have migrated, about 25% of the planet observes this holiday.

 - Groundhog Day or Candlemas is also known as St. Bridget’s Day.